31 Things You Should Do Right Now to Avoid High Blood Pressure

 Keep off the grass

 Smoking marijuana—legal or not—may increase your risk of dying from high blood pressure, according to a study out of Georgia State University in Atlanta that appears in the European Journal of Preventive Cardiology.
 The study found that the risk of dying from hypertension grew with each year of smoking marijuana.
 “Marijuana stimulates the sympathetic nervous system, leading to increases in heart rate, blood pressure and oxygen demand,” Barbara Yankey, who co-led the research told Newsmax.
-More studies will be needed to confirm these findings and draw any firm conclusions.
+More studies will be needed to confirm these findings and draw any firm conclusions about marijuana and high blood pressure.

 Check your BP at home